gerardjoreilly/gerardjoreilly.github.io/_pages/cv.md

   * Structural Engineering and Mechanics, An International Journal
   * Earthquakes and Structures

-Editorial Roles
+Editorial Roles & Membership
 ======
+* Member of the [Earthquake Engineering Research Institute](https://www.eeri.org/) (2022 – present)
+* Member of the Editorial Board of Geohazards and Georisks for the journal Frontiers in Earth Science (2021 – present)
 * Member of the Editorial Board of Earthquake Engineering for the journal Frontiers in Built Environment (2020 – present)
-* Member of the Editorial Board of Geohazards and Georisks for the journal Frontiers in Earth Science (2021 – present)

 Other Qualifications
 ======